udacitycourse/RoboND-Perception-Project-master/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
+# Files

+ReadMe - you are reading it.
+Writeup - description where to find the code for different parts of the project.

 # 3D Perception
 Before starting any work on this project, please complete all steps for [Exercise 1, 2 and 3](https://github.com/udacity/RoboND-Perception-Exercises).
 At the end of Exercise-3 you have a pipeline that can identify points that belong to a specific object.